-The IEEE GEOSCIENCE AND REMOTE SENSING LETTERS is a quarterly publication for short papers (maximum length 5 pages) addressing new ideas and formative concepts in remote sensing as well as important new and timely results and concepts.
+The IEEE GEOSCIENCE AND REMOTE SENSING LETTERS is a monthly publication for short papers (maximum length 5 pages) addressing new ideas and formative concepts in remote sensing as well as important new and timely results and concepts.

 Papers should relate to the theory, concepts, and techniques of science and engineering as applied to sensing the earth, oceans, atmosphere, and space, and the processing, interpretation, and dissemination of this information.

 The technical content of papers must be both new and signiﬁcant.
 Experimental data must be complete and include sufficient description of experimental apparatus, methods, and relevant experimental conditions.
 GRSL encourages the incorporation of “extended objects” or “multimedia” such as animations to enhance the shorter papers.
 As soon as papers are accepted and materials are available at IEEE, they will appear online through the IEEE digital library Xplore.
-A paper version of each paper will appear in January, April, July, and October.

 GRSL Impact Factor